 Introduction

-Service is often referred to by universities and colleges as contributions to the university and community.
-Tenure-track faculty are expected to engage in service opportunities.
-Such contributions include active membership on committees at the Department, School/College, or University level, student advisement, and such other responsibilities, including community service, undertaken to advance the goals of the University.
+Service is a catch-all term used to describe as contributions to the university and community that are not directly related to publication or teaching in the classroom.
+Tenure-track faculty are expected to contribute through department or school committees, student advisement, or community outreach.
 While service is unpaid, and can be cumbersome or bureaucratic, it can also be a rewarding aspect of work within the university structure.

 At the Humanities Center, we recognize that there is a growing expectation that junior scholars in tenure-track and non-tenure-track positions demonstrate service experience when applying for jobs and other opportunities.
-At the same time, “service” as a category is not a primary point of concern in graduate training.
-We take a critical approach to the idea of “service” by providing graduate students with opportunities to strengthen their service experience, such as the Graduate Liaison Network (GLN).
+We try to take a critical approach to the idea of “service” by providing graduate students with opportunities to strengthen their service experience, such as the Graduate Liaison Network (GLN).

 Graduate Liaison Network